jimhigson/oboe.js/writing/main/6_Conclusion.md

 A plug-in would require a SAX-like parser for the format a compiler for some kind of pattern matching language.

-Oboe stores all items that are parsed from the JSON it receives, resulting in a memory use which is as high as a DOM parser.
-These are kept in order to be able to provide a match to any possible JSONPath expression.
-However, in most cases memory would be saved if the parsed content were only stored so far as is needed to provide matches against the JSONPath expressions which have actually been registered.
-For typical use cases I expect this would allow the non-storage of large branches.
+Oboe stores all JSON node that are parsed for the duration of its lifetime so despite its similarity to a SAX parser, it consumes as much memory as a DOM parser.
+These are not discarded so that all possible JSONPath expressions may be tested.
+However, in most cases memory could be freed if the parsed content were stored only so far as is required to test against the patterns which have actually been registered.
+For typical use cases I expect this would allow large sub-trees to be unlinked inside Oboe, particularly once they have matched a pattern and have already been handed over to the application callbacks.
 Likewise, the current implementation takes a rather brute force approach when examining node for pattern matches: check every registered JSONPath expression against every node and path that are found in the JSON.
 For many expressions we are able to know there is no